-Do you know Yayoi Kusama, the artist who has already collaborated twice with Louis Vuitton?
-In this article, we are going to look at the famous artist addicted to patterns and infinity, who suffered her entire life from schizophrenia and other mental illnesses.
+Do you know Yayoi Kusama, the artist who has collaborated with Louis Vuitton twice?
+In this article, we will look at the famous artist obsessed with patterns and infinity, who has suffered from schizophrenia and other mental illnesses her entire life.

-The coolest thing is that this Artist is already crossing a century in activity!
-See Yayoi Kusama's incredible works, literature and collaborations in museums around the world.
+The coolest thing is that this artist has been active for over a century!
+Check out the incredible works, literature, and collaborations in museums around the world by Yayoi Kusama.

 We also recommend reading:

-Yayoi Kusama [草間彌生] is a Japanese artist known for her wide-ranging oeuvre, which includes not just painting, but sculpture, installation, literature, and performance.
+Yayoi Kusama [草間彌生] is a Japanese artist known for her extensive work, which includes not only painting but also sculpture, installation, literature, and performance.

-Yayoi Kusama is known for her repetitive use of patterns, such as polygonal spots, and a minimalist approach.
-She is also known for her immersive installations such as the “Infinity Mirrored Room” and “The Souls of Millions of Light Years Away”.
+Yayoi Kusama is known for her repetitive use of patterns, such as polka dots, and for a minimalist approach.
+She is also known for her immersive installations, such as the “Infinity Mirrored Room” and “The Souls of Millions of Light Years Away.”

 Kusama was born in Japan in Matsumoto in 1922 and began her artistic career in the late 1940s.
-She moved in 1957 to the United States, where she established herself as an artist and began to develop her unique style, returning to Japan in 1993.
+She moved to the United States in 1957, where she established herself as an artist and began to develop her unique style, returning to Japan in 1993.

 Kusama is one of the most influential artists of her generation and has received numerous awards and honors throughout her career.
-His work has been displayed in museums and art galleries around the world, including the Whitney Museum and the Museum of Modern Art in New York.
+Her work has been exhibited in museums and art galleries around the world, including the Whitney Museum and the Museum of Modern Art in New York.

 Yayoi Kusama has struggled with mental health issues throughout her life.
 She was diagnosed with schizophrenia and has reported visual and auditory hallucinations since childhood.

-She also has reported obsessive-compulsive disorders and post-traumatic stress disorder due to childhood sexual abuse.
+She has also reported obsessive-compulsive disorders and post-traumatic stress disorder due to sexual abuse suffered in childhood.

-Kusama spent various periods of her life in psychiatric institutions, including an extended stay in a psychiatric hospital in Japan in the 1970s.
+Kusama has spent several periods of her life in psychiatric institutions, including a long stay in a psychiatric hospital in Japan in the 1970s.

-She credits her art as a way of coping with her conditions and as a way of expressing her anxieties and hallucinations.
+She credits her art as a way to cope with her conditions and as a means to express her anguish and hallucinations.

-It is important to note that Kusama's art is a reflection of her condition, not a consequence of it.
-She has used her art as a means of expression and as a way of dealing with her conditions and hallucinations.
+It is important to note that Kusama’s art is a reflection of her condition, and not a consequence of it.
+She has used her art as a means of expression and as a way to cope with her conditions and hallucinations.

-Her art has been very successful and she is considered a world-renowned artist, so much so that she has already collaborated twice with Louis Vuitton.
+Her art has been very successful, and she is considered a world-renowned artist, having collaborated with Louis Vuitton twice.

 • 1957: traveled to New York

-• 1973: returned to Japan due to ill health
+• 1973: returned to Japan due to health issues

-• 1996: Won Best Gallery Award two years running from the International Association of Art Critics
+• 1996: won the best gallery award for two consecutive years from the International Association of Art Critics

 • 2001: won the Asahi Prize

-• 2002: awarded the Order of Cultural Merit
+• 2002: was awarded the Order of Cultural Merit

-• 2003: participated in the Lyon Biennale and won the French Order of Arts and Letters and the Nagano Governor's Prize
+• 2003: participated in the Lyon Biennial and won the Order of Arts and Letters of France and the Nagano Governor’s Prize

 • 2004: held a major traveling exhibition in Japan